This post covers the top things to do in Budapest in April, updated for 2023.

 This island in the middle of the Danube was once home to several churches and nunneries.

-Today it is a recreational island with a number of things to see, including some of the old ruins.
+Today it is a recreational island with a number of things to see, including some old ruins.

 There is also a Rose Garden, a Japanese Garden, a musical fountain, and an Art Nouveau style water tower.